ehwest/mdn_qms/PD_Product_Definition/PD_0001_Product_Environment.md

 revision: "05"
 approval_date: "2020-08-24"
 effective_date: "2020-08-24"
-description: "T1Pal Product Requirements"
+description: "Product Environment Information"
 ---

-## T1Pal System Requirements

-### Informative Framework Information
+# Product Environment Information

-This document provides the framework and requirements for T1Pal software both understood to be as a:
+This document provides information regarding the environment within which T1Pal is expected to operate.
+T1Pal should be understood to be both:

  1. "Medical Device" (an FDA term), and
  2. "Software "as a service" (SaaS, an Information Technology term)."

+A definitive description of the intended use for the T1Pal product is described in PD_2220_Intended_Use.md, within this folder.
+Therefore, the information in this file should be understood to interpret those intended uses, and is provided as an aid to understanding the specific intended use statements.
+This document should NOT be understood as expanding or adding to the authoritative statements of Intended Use in the referenced document.

 T1pal (aka T-one-pal, t1pal.com, T1Pal) is an operating software complex that is entirely accessed through the Internet for all its purposes and capabilities.
 All users of this T1Pal.com software access it